albatror/adkv/README.md

 - Now include and fix memflow-qemu and memflow-kvm (we use kvm for better perfomances) lib in the project
 - Now include libmemflow_kvm.so, libmemflow_qemu.so and libmemflow_win32.so in build folder after success build
-- Now include Skeleton ESP
-- Now include Offsets Dumper (Full dump and update offsets.ini)
-- Now Fix small bugs during save and changes in settings from Overlay menu
+- Now Fix big and small bugs
+- now include new features

 INSTALL :
  - Download sources from there *.zip or git